• Skip to primary navigation

 Dishes like Portobello Paprikash prove you can have fun with a few basic ingredients.

-Get your hands on some Portobello mushrooms, and mix them with tomatoes, wine, and paprika to make a wickedly-delicious dish that will keep compliments flowing throughout the dinner.
+Get your hands on some Portobello mushrooms, and mix them with tomatoes, wine, and paprika to make a wickedly-delicious dish that will keep compliments flowing throughout the dinner - or check portobello mushroom side ideas for vegetarian mains for more pairings.

 This side dish is a vegetarian take on chicken Paprikash, belonging to Hungarian cuisine.